Converia/reading-list/README.md

 * [Antipatterns](https://sourcemaking.com/antipatterns) - things you should avoid ;)
 * [Best Practices](https://www.phptherightway.com) - design patterns and techniques of modern php development explained
 * [Unknown PHP Syntax](https://stackoverflow.com/questions/3737139/reference-what-does-this-symbol-mean-in-php?rq=1) - Quickly find the meaning of an unknow PHP expression or symbol
+* [PHP Insights](https://slack.engineering/taking-php-seriously-cf7a60065329) post about the slack backend in php

 ## Apache